+Bowel movement patterns vary in children.
+After 4 years of age, children usually have about 1 bowel movement a day.
 A normal stool is soft and easy to pass.
-But sometimes stools become firm or hard.
+Sometimes stools become firm or hard.
 They are difficult to pass.
-They may pass less often.
-This is called constipation.
+They may occur infrequently.
+This condition is called constipation.
 It is common in children.

 Refusal to eat

 © 2000-2017 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.
 This information has been modified by your health care provider with permission from the publisher.